EXPLORING MISSION | WORLD MISSION LECTURES

 The main teaching programmes at Edinburgh Theological Seminary are aimed at both the mind and the heart, with a constant emphasis on God’s mission in the gospel.
 This is obviously key to mission training.

-In addition to these programmes, ETS have recently introduced World Mission Lectures – four days within the academic session (two per semester) during which all programme teaching will be suspended.
-In place of teaching, we have introduced a series of focussed mission seminars including interactive Q&As and time for prayer.
+In addition to these programmes, ETS has introduced World Mission Days which will take place either in-person or online.
+These will involve a series of focussed mission seminars including interactive Q&As and time for prayer.
 This allows the opportunity to hear God’s word, explore missionary challenges, and spend time in prayer together as staff, students and other interested parties.

-A variety of mission agencies are present and it’s therefore a great opportunity to rub shoulders with those on the mission field and other representatives.
+A variety of mission agencies are invited and it’s therefore a great opportunity to rub shoulders online in breakout rooms with those on the mission field and other representatives.

 Where possible, we always wish to work with other mission agencies and the Mission Board of the Free Church of Scotland.